(Where Do I Begin?) Love Story: Tempo & Stevens version

+Sales

 Notable cover versions

 The song has been covered by many artists, including as an instrumental theme.
 The most notable are the versions by Andy Williams and Tony Bennett.
 In his AllMusic review of the 1971 Johnny Mathis album Love Story, Joe Viglione wrote, "His rendition of '(Where Do I Begin) Love Story' is riveting, a sweeping and majestic piece to lead off the record, and not the usual Jack Gold musical movement, but more pronounced and determined."